 You’re busy with work, keeping your home operating, and running the kids to school and extracurriculars.
 When you discover that you need a roof replacement, the first thing you wonder might be how long does it take to replace a roof?

 Thankfully, most roof replacements on average-size homes can be completed in as little as one day!

-However, there are different factors that can increase how long it takes to replace a roof.
+In the meantime, here’s what you can expect from the process and about how long you can expect it to take—as well as the different factors that can increase how long it takes to replace a roof.
 To feel fully prepared for your upcoming roof replacement, check out this helpful timeline of what to expect during the roof replacement process.

 Even though you can trust certain professional roofers like Monarch Roofing to act fast in emergencies, you still need to allow time for communication and inspections.
 The administrative aspect of roof replacements will add some additional time to the overall process.
 You can expect to follow these three steps: